 PWS: He definitely has.
 Have you been approached about being a guest coach down at the Performance Center?
 With your host of experience, you would be a priceless asset to the future generation of wrestlers.

 KURT ANGLE: I believe that this will be something that I will do.
 It will be one of many things, but I would expect that after the Hall of Fame, as I said, I have not spoken to anyone about what I’m doing after that.
 Just right now, the focus is the Hall of Fame.
 They want to make this as successful a night as any night.

 And a successful night Friday, March 31st became.
 This marks the night Kurt Angle finally comes home – a night where he will get the chance to share his story with millions of people while also being honored for his countless contributions to the world of sports entertainment.

 Who knows what the future holds after that?
-If there is one thing to be gathered from our conversation, it is that there is no punctuation at the end of Kurt Angle’s professional wrestling journey.
+If there is one thing to be gathered from our conversation, there is no punctuation at the end of Kurt Angle’s professional wrestling journey.
 He is hungry and ready to work with the current and future batch of talent in WWE.
 If the Hall of Fame is all that WWE offers, he is happy with that, too.
-But he has a hunger and good things come to those who deserve it.
+But he has hunger, and good things come to those who deserve it.
 Kurt certainly does.